1. Is there any legislation relating to working from home in your country?

 9. Are there any other specific obligations for the employer?

 Yes, when an employee works from home, there may be specific obligations for the employer.
 Some of these obligations may include providing the means to ensure continued collaboration between individuals and teams; new ways of managing teams from a distance; ensuring that the company communicates about developments within the company; organising fun social events.
 Ways to monitor performance when working remotely and a way to protect confidential information should be considered.
 The employer should have measures in place to ensure that each employee's work remains confidential and secure when working from home.
+If the employer monitors employees’ performance, IT use or availability while they work remotely, this may involve the processing of personal data and must comply with the General Data Protection Regulation (GDPR), including requirements of transparency, proportionality and a valid legal basis.

 An employer is also obliged, within the general health and safety policy, to monitor the workload of employees and to limit the psychosocial workload.
 Therefore, it is advisable to regularly inquire about work pressure.
 Employers who systematically allow employees to work remotely should ensure that they are not exposed to excessive work pressure in the absence of normal supervision.
 Monitoring work pressure should not only be done in team meetings, but also one-on-one with employees and during performance reviews.
 The advantage of the latter is that the employer is able to show on paper that work pressure is being monitored.